Bert La Bonté: Television

+Other appearances

+Theatre and stage

+LaBonté has performed across theatre and stage for over 20 years.
+In 2023, LaBonte appeared in the musical Moulin Rouge!.
+LaBonté performed as Marvin Gaye in Let's Get It On!.
+On 1 November 2024, LaBonté would be announced alongside Pamela Rabe for the co-production between Belvoir St and Black Swan Theatre Co for the play August: Osage County.

 Awards

-La Bonté received the Helpmann Award and Sydney Theatre Award for Best Male Actor in a Supporting Role in a Musical in 2012 for his performance in An Officer and a Gentleman.
+LaBonté received the Helpmann Award and Sydney Theatre Award for Best Male Actor in a Supporting Role in a Musical in 2012 for his performance in An Officer and a Gentleman.
 He was also nominated in 2005 for Spelling Bee and again in 2017 for The Book of Mormon.